qbibubi/qbibubi/README.md

 ### Hi there and welcome! 👋
-* 🦈 My name is Jakub but you can call me QBI!
+* 🦈 My name is Jakub but you can call me Qbi!
 * 🏫 I am a 17 year old high school student in Poland
 * 🤖 I love automatization and optimization!
 * ⚡ Fun fact: I love sharks if you can't tell already